Q: Do I need to have my written test completed to take the course?

 Q: What do I need to bring to the course?

-A: A positive, can-do attitude, first of all.
+A: A positive can-do attitude to start.
 You should not be tired, hung-over, or overly preoccupied with work / family or other troubles.
 We need you to be focused on the task at hand.
 Everyone’s safety depends on it.
-As far as equipment goes, see requirements.
+As far as equipment goes, we provide gear – helmet, jacket, gloves up to 3XL, boots up to 13.5, back protector, and rain gear.
+Please contact the office if you are outside of those sizes or if you are unsure.
 In the classroom, we provide everything you’ll need.
-For the on-bike training, you need gloves, safe footwear (covering ankles), a jacket with long sleeves, long pants, and if at all possible, your own properly-fitted helmet.

-Q: What should I look for in a helmet?
+Q: What should I look for in a helmet if choose to buy my own?

-A: It must be DOT (and preferably Snell) approved.
-Full-face coverage type helmets are the safest.
+A: It must be at least DOT (and preferably Snell) approved full-faced helmets are the safest.
 It must fit SNUGLY.
 If it feels loose, try a smaller size.
 Buying used helmets is not recommended.
-If you don’t have your own helmet for the on-bike training, we’ll provide you with one.
+We do go over helmet types and fit during your Classroom Theory.

 Q: Do people ever crash during the course?

 A: Yes.
 But because we insist on the use of safety gear at all times while riding, and because speeds in the closed-course environment are low, injuries are rare and relatively minor.
-Course activities are organized and conducted in a way that minimizes risk, and your instructors frequently stress key safety protocols.
-Obey these, and you won’t crash.
-That said, the risk of injury cannot be completely eliminated from motorcycle training.
+Course activities are organized and conducted in a way that minimizes risk, and you will find that your coaches frequently stress key safety protocols.
+While the risk of injury cannot be completely eliminated from motorcycle training, following their advice and instructions will greatly reduce it.
 We feel it’s far better to have a minor fall in our parking lot at low speed, than in traffic on the road.
-Making mistakes is part of learning.
-We provide the safest possible place to make them.
+Making mistakes is a part of learning and we provide the safest possible place to make them.

 Q: My schedule is complicated and I can’t get the time off to do the whole course in one week.
 Can you accommodate my schedule?